-Forecasted Grant Practices: Based on our equity grant practices during fiscal years 2015 and 2016, and to date in fiscal year 2017, we currently project that the requested share increase will meet our recruiting and retention needs for the next two to three years, although a change in strategy or a macroeconomic event could alter this projection.
-However, a change in business conditions or company strategy could alter this projection.

-The projected annual grant level of approximately 1,650,000 shares in fiscal 2017 would represent an unadjusted burn rate of approximately 2.3%, bringing our three-year average burn rate to 2.6% of our projected outstanding shares of common stock as of December 30, 2017, which is the end of our fiscal 2017.
-We project cancellation of options and forfeitures of RSU and PRSU awards of approximately 245,000 shares during fiscal 2017 based on historical rates.
-If our expectation of cancellations and forfeitures is accurate, our net grants (grants less cancellations and forfeitures) over the next two years would be approximately 2,810,000 shares, or approximately 4.0% of our outstanding shares of common stock as of December 31, 2016.
+Forecasted Grant Practices: Based on our equity grant practices during fiscal years 2017 and 2018, and to date in fiscal year 2019, we currently project that the requested share increase will allow us to meet our recruiting and retention needs for the next one to two years, although a change in strategy or a macro-economic event could alter this projection.
+The projected annual grant level of approximately 1,600,000 shares in fiscal year 2019 would represent an unadjusted burn rate of approximately 2.1%, bringing our three-year average burn rate to 2.1% of our projected outstanding shares of common stock as of December 27, 2019, which is the end of our fiscal year 2019.
+We project cancellation of options and forfeitures of RSU and PRSU awards of approximately 250,000 shares during fiscal year 2019 based on historical rates.
+If our expectation of cancellations and forfeitures is accurate, our net grants (grants less cancellations and forfeitures) over the next two years would be approximately 2,700,000 shares, or approximately 3.6% of our outstanding shares of common stock as of December 29, 2018.